 At the police station, they had to stay inside the van for around three more hours while the air conditioning was running on a low level.
 The individuals were not offered food or water.
 They did not ask for asylum and they were not asked for any personal information about themselves.

-Eventually, they were driven with the van once more, this time to the Bosnian-Croatian border, where they arrived between 2 am and 3 am on the on February 11.
+Eventually, they were driven with the van once more, this time to the Bosnian-Croatian border, where they arrived around 2:30 am on February 11.
 It took them around 40 minutes to reach this place from the police station.
 There, the respondents saw ten officers, of which seven had batons and one had a knife.
 Nine officers wore a black, while one wore a blue uniform.
 In addition, two police cars were present.
 Their van parked in between the two, leaving one car on each side.

 The respondents were threatened with taunts by them.